 Primary well control is maintained by drilling fluids ('mud') with sufficient density ('weight') to prevent the influx of formation fluid into the wellbore.
 Throughout the drilling industry, the loss of primary well control most frequently results from errors in fluid volume monitoring, swabbing, insufficient fluid density, or lost circulation.
-The objective for the 2022 drilling program is to maintain primary well control at all times by applying the preventative well control measures in the Seadrill's Well Control Manual, Equinor's Well Integrity Manual, and the Canada 2022 Equinor-Seadrill Well Control Bridging Document agreed between the Companies.
-Preventative well control measures in these manuals include but are not limited to:
+The objective for the 2024 drilling program is to maintain primary well control at all times by applying preventative well control measures as per Odfjell's Well Control Manual, Equinor's Well Integrity Manual, and the Canada 2024 Equinor-Odfjell Well Control Bridging Document agreed between the Companies.
+Preventative well control measures include, but are not limited to the following:

-- Mud weight with overbalance safety margin against the prognosed pore pressure during drilling. - Mud weight with trip safety margin during tripping to prevent influx due to swabbing. - Continuous monitoring of fluid level in well including flowback monitoring/fingerprinting on connections. - Hands-on verification by rig leadership of mud properties, swab simulations, and trip sheet accuracy.

-- Awareness of barrier status at all times, including barrier plan for riser disconnect. - Well control drills and tabletops, including understanding of indicators that overbalance is decreasing. - Clear roles and responsibilities for monitoring and communicating well control. - Verification and regular testing of well barriers including casing, cement, and the Blowout Preventor (BOP).
+- Mud weight with trip safety margin during tripping to prevent influx due to swabbing. - Continuous monitoring of fluid level in well including flowback monitoring/fingerprinting on connections. - Hands-on verification by rig leadership of mud properties, swab simulations, and trip sheet accuracy. - Awareness of barrier status at all times, including barrier plan for riser disconnect. - Well control drills and tabletops, including understanding of indicators that overbalance is decreasing. - Clear roles and responsibilities for monitoring and communicating well control. - Verification and regular testing of well barriers including casing, cement, and the Blowout Preventor (BOP).

-Contents of the Canada 2022 Well Control Bridging Document are communicated to the crews through Equinor offshore well control forums, risk assessments and pre-job meetings before each hole section, and are imbedded in the detailed operational procedures for the well.
-Well control drills are conducted per the 2022 Well Control Bridging Document in the most realistic manner possible, with assessments to identify areas crew competency or the drills themselves can be improved.
+Information from the Canada 2024 Well Control Bridging Document is communicated to the drilling crews through Equinor offshore well control forums, risk assessments and pre-job meetings before each hole section, and are imbedded in the detailed operational procedures for the well.
+Well control drills are conducted per the 2024 Well Control Bridging Document in the most realistic manner possible, with assessments to identify areas where crew competency or the drills themselves can be improved.

-Operations within the reservoir section will also follow the Canada 2022 Campaign Enhanced Well Control Manual.
+Operations within the reservoir section of the Sitka C-02 well will also follow the Canada 2024 Enhanced Well Control Manual.
 This manual provides more in-depth checklists, fingerprinting, and drilling procedures to ensure well control and equipment rating safety margins are not exceeded while operating in the elevated temperature and pressure conditions deep in the well.